-Biographies of the ISC members who serve on the IMI Inter-Cultural Taskforce.
+Biographies of IMI ISC members serving on the Taskforce responsible for the development of IMI Inter-Cultural Certification for Mediators.

 Certain top professional, provider and training organizations have developed programs to qualify mediators for IMI Certification and IMI Inter-Cultural Certification.
 Those programs meet the IMI Criteria and have been approved by the Independent Standards Commission.